-One of Aesop’s tells about a boy who, reaching into a tall jar with a wide base of hazelnuts, grabs a large handful, greedy to bring the lot to his mouth.
+One of Aesop’s fables describes a boy who reaches into a tall jar with a wide base filled with hazelnuts.
+He grabs a large handful, greedy to bring the lot to his mouth.

-But, when his tightened fist won’t fit back up through the container’s slender neck, he bursts into tears and panic, having imprisoned his clenched fingers inside a jar full of hazelnuts, where the solution is as simple as releasing his grip.
+But, when his tightened fist won’t fit back up through the container’s slender neck, he bursts into tears and panics, having imprisoned his clenched fingers inside a jar full of hazelnuts, where the solution is as simple as releasing his grip.

 If I’m honest, it’s because I think they sound like me.